ClusterLabs/hawk-apiserver/README.md

 The rest of the instructions assume that the current working directory is `$GOPATH/src/github.com/krig/hawk-apiserver`.

+Generating `api_structs.go` requires the `cibToGoStruct` utility found at https://github.com/liangxin1300/CibToGo to be installed.
+This file is generated from the pacemaker schema, so a new schema version in Pacemaker requires regenerating this file.

 ## Generating an SSL certificate

 ``` bash